CASL/VERAview/README.md

 ### Install Miniconda2

-Go to the Continuum Miniconda [download page](https://conda.io/miniconda.html) and click the *64-bit (exe installer)* link in the *Windows* column and *Python 2.7* row.
+For a manual install of the required Python environment, go to the Continuum Miniconda [download page](https://conda.io/miniconda.html) and click the *64-bit (exe installer)* link in the *Windows* column and *Python 2.7* row.
 The link should be something like the following:

     https://repo.continuum.io/miniconda/Miniconda2-latest-Windows-x86_64.exe